US STOCKS-Apple drags on S&P, Nasdaq; Dell jumps after report

 and was the biggest weight on both the S&P 500 and Nasdaq 100

 weak demand.
-The stock hit a session low of $498.51, the first
+The stock earlier hit a session low of $498.51, the

 "With Apple, it seems as if the sentiment has shifted from